buhrmi/vue-pouch/README.md

 #### Methods

 * `$pouch.sync(localDatabase, remoteDatabase)`: Basically the same as PouchDB.sync(local, remote, {live: true, retry: true}).
-Also, if the browser has an active session cookie, it will fetch session data (username, etc) from the remote server.
+Also, if the browser has an active session cookie, it will fetch session data (username, etc) from the remote server. **BONUS:** If your remote database runs CouchDB 2.0 or higher, you can also specify a Mango Selector that is used to filter documents coming from the remote server.

+For example

+    $pouch.sync('complaints', 'https:/42.233.1.44/complaints', {
+      filter:'\_selector',
+      selector: {
+        type: 'complaint',
+        assignee: this.session.name
+      }
+    })

 * `$pouch.push(localDatabase, remoteDatabase)`: Like localdb.replicate.to(remotedb, {live: true, retry: true}).
 Also, if the browser has an active session cookie, it will fetch session data (username, etc) from the remote server.
+* `$pouch.put/post/remove/get(database, ...)`: Same as db.put(...)
 * `$pouch.createUser(name, password)`: Create a user in the remote database and also start a new session.
 * `$pouch.useAuth(name, password)`: Set credentials to use to start a session with the remote server.
 * `$pouch.resetAuth()`: Forgets the credentials, session data and session cookie.